To Aspirant Poets

-Never cut your poetic milk teeth,Toying with ideas, to write any piece
+Never cut your poetic milk molar,

 Written ere, by past contemporaries,

-If your verses, would look similar
+If your poems, would look similar

-To theirs, or even worse, inferior.
+To theirs, or far worse, inferior.

 An aspiring author and poet,

-Must write, such a novel piece,
+Must create such a novel piece,

 Neither read nor writ afore.